 - Kindness Connections.
 A program at the elementary school created to help young students put faith in action.

 - Annual Eucharistic Procession.
 At the beginning of each school year, Lourdes Academy students participate in a Eucharistic Procession from St. Jude Parish to Lourdes Academy—bringing the Eucharist back home to the high school/middle school chapel.

-- Tuesdays with Mary.
-Founded by five graduates, Tuesdays with Mary is a ministry for male high school students, teachers and parents who strive to be Jesus Christ’s followers through prayer, brotherhood and example.
+- Mary's Knights.
+Formerly known as Tuesday's with Mary, Mary's Knights was founded by five graduates as a ministry for male high school students, teachers and parents who strive to be Jesus Christ’s followers through prayer, brotherhood and example.

 - Service Hours.
 High school students complete 70* service hours as part of their graduation requirements, teaching the importance of servant leadership.

 - Life is Beautiful Hygiene Drive.
 Organized by students and supported by the entire school system and Oshkosh Catholic parishes, the Life Is Beautiful campaign has collected more than 10,000 hygiene items for the Oshkosh Area Community Pantry over the past six years.

 *On April 22, 2020, President John Dinegan in accordance with Board Policy 6031, approved the following ammendments to total service hours due to the CoronaVirus event in Spring 2020.

 - All students total service hours requirements have been reduced by 5 hours (from 75 to 70 hours)